How to Plan Christmas – in July

 And Christmas can be really busy and really expensive.
 Folding all the fun of Christmas into an already full life is a recipe for stressed out moms and missed opportunities.

-For years I hosted Christmas in July here on Life as Mom as a way to help me and my readers make the folding of two busy seasons easier.
-I’m not sure why I stopped, but I’ve missed it.
-Have you?
+For years I hosted Christmas in July here on Life as Mom as a way to help me and my readers blend busy every day life with the festive vibe of Christmas.
+We took a few years off, but we’re back with Christmas in July.

 white santa ornament in sand with blue waves in background.